erikablair/prosody-install-debian-buster/README.md

 * `admins = { "user@example.com" }`

-After you have installed Prosody and Nginx copy prosody.cfg.lua and prosody.conf to the appropriate locations...
+After you have installed Prosody and Nginx copy prosody.cfg.lua and prosody.conf to the appropriate locations...  *(this is done in later steps)*
 * `sudo cp ~/.tmp/prosody.cfg.lua /etc/prosody/`
 * `sudo cp ~/.tmp/prosody.conf /etc/nginx/conf.d/`